CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 # Exercise 2- Secure administration and management

-Azure Monitor Network Insights provides a comprehensive and visual representation through topologies of the health and metrics of all deployed network resources without requiring any configuration.
+## Overview:

-The topology capability of Azure Network Watcher enables you to view all of the resources in a virtual network, the resources associated with the resources in a virtual network and the relationships between the resources.
+**Azure Monitor Network Insights** provides a comprehensive and visual representation of the health and metrics of all deployed network resources through topologies, without requiring any configuration.
+It also offers access to network monitoring capabilities such as Connection Monitor, flow logging for network security groups (NSGs), and traffic analytics.

-Azure Bastion is a fully managed service provided by Microsoft Azure that enables secure and seamless Remote Desktop Protocol (RDP) and Secure Shell (SSH) access to virtual machines (VMs) within a virtual network (VNet) without the need for a public IP address or a virtual private network (VPN) connection.
+The topology capability of **Azure Network Watcher** allows you to view all the resources in a virtual network, the resources associated with those in a virtual network, and the relationships between these resources.

-Azure Monitor Network Insights provides a comprehensive and visual representation through topologies of the health and metrics of all deployed network resources without requiring any configuration.
-It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and traffic analytics.
+**Azure Bastion** is a fully managed service provided by Microsoft Azure that enables secure and seamless Remote Desktop Protocol (RDP) and Secure Shell (SSH) access to virtual machines (VMs) within a virtual network (VNet) without the need for a public IP address or a virtual private network (VPN) connection.

-This exercise includes the following tasks:
+This exercise includes the below tasks:

   - Network Health
   - Network Topology